-Using the DiSC® profiles, you can better understand your DiSC personality type, determine the personality traits of your staff and develop effective strategies to work together.
-If your employees trust and respect you, and are comfortable at work, you can expect for them to deliver higher performance results.
+Using the DiSC® profiles, you can better understand your personality, determine the personality traits of your staff and develop effective strategies to work together.
+If your employees trust and respect you, and are comfortable at work, you can expect them to deliver higher performance results.

 You should also be sure to acknowledge the excellent performance of each employee.
 This means that you should recognize their strengths and encourage them to continue to grow.
 When you take the time to do this, employees will see that you acknowledge their hard work for your company.
 Employees want to know that they are being noticed for their hard work, so taking the time to recognize a job well done will motivate them to continue working hard for you.
 This can also help them to unlock their full potential, making them even more valuable employees for your company.
 Show them that you have confidence in them by delegating more responsibilities to them.

 Another essential part of engaging your staff is by communicating effectively with them.
 Having regular check-in meetings offer an excellent opportunity for you to get to know your employees and open up the lines of communications.
 This gives them the chance to ask you questions, and you can also ask questions to learn more about their projects and initiatives progress.
 Communication is vital for engaging your staff and meetings are only one part of opening up the communication lines.
 Regularly use email and phone to contact your employees to check in on how things are going.
 Be consistent and transparent with your employees.
 This will make the staff more open to engaging with you.

 Engagement is an essential tool to utilize in your business.
 DiSC® profiles can be useful in helping you to understand the behaviors and preferences of your staff better so that you can connect and engage with them on a deeper level.
 Thanks to the DiSC® assessments, management is finding effective ways to support the development of their staff.
 There are so many benefits to using this assessment as a manager, so you should consider using this DiSC® program if you are not already utilizing it.